 The prevalence of CCD is 1/1,000,000, with higher rates in groups with a founder effect.
 The disorder is found in many ethnic groups and no sex predilection has been reported.
 It may be underdiagnosed because of the number of relatively mild cases.

 There is an extremely wide range of clinical manifestations (even within the same family) from isolated dental anomalies to severe malformations with functional repercussions.
-The main clinical signs are hypoplasia or aplasia of the clavicles with narrow, sloping shoulders that can be approximated anteriorly, delayed fusion of cranial sutures with large, wide-open fontanels at birth that may persist throughout life and a wide spectrum of dental anomalies including abnormal dentition, uniform or chaotic supernumerary teeth (hyperdontia) in the primary and secondary dentition resulting in crowding and malocclusion, retention of deciduous teeth, delayed eruption of secondary dentition and failure to shed the primary teeth.
+The main clinical signs are hypoplasia or aplasia of the clavicles with narrow, sloping shoulders that can be approximated anteriorly, delayed fusion of cranial sutures with large, wide-open fontanels at birth that may persist throughout life, and a wide spectrum of dental anomalies including abnormal dentition, uniform or chaotic supernumerary teeth (hyperdontia) in the primary and secondary dentition resulting in crowding and malocclusion, retention of deciduous teeth, delayed eruption of secondary dentition and failure to shed the primary teeth.
 The dental manifestations may affect articulation and mastication.
 Other signs include broad flat forehead, hypertelorism, midface hypoplasia, and a pointed jaw giving a characteristic facial appearance as well as brachydactyly, tapering fingers and short, broad thumbs.
 Associated skeletal abnormalities include short stature, scoliosis, genu valgum, pes planus, a wide pubic symphysis, dysplastic scapulae, and coxa vara, generally with little clinical significance.
 Secondary complications include recurrent infections of the upper respiratory tract, sleep apnea, mild motor delay and variable degrees of hearing loss.
 Cognitive and intellectual functions are normal.
 The proportion of women with CCD requiring cesarean section is higher than in the general population due to cephalopelvic disproportion.
-Individuals with CCD are shorter than their unaffected sibs.

 CCD is caused by mutations in the RUNX2 gene (6p21) involved in differentiation of osteoblasts and bone formation.
 A wide range of mutations have been identified, with high penetrance and significant variability.
 No clear phenotype-genotype correlations have been established.